mgmarlow/mgmarlow.com/words/2023-02-11-anatomy-of-a-screenplay.md

 4. Lay out the major story beats (~15).
 Index cards are a great tool for this purpose, one beat per card.
 5. Write your scenes.

+## Screenwriting and film

+There's nothing revolutionary here but it's interesting to see the guts of a movie exposed.
+Where do films deviate from these structures, and to what effect?

+[Campbellian archetypes](https://en.wikipedia.org/wiki/The_Hero_with_a_Thousand_Faces) tell us that storytelling is fundamental to humanity and that the stories themselves often map to a common structure.
+It's interesting to explore such structures and relate them to our own experience.
+Whether or not the [monomyth](https://en.wikipedia.org/wiki/Hero%27s_journey) is the beginning and end of storytelling doesn't dismiss its ubiquity in modern media.

+Here we see the same base structures in the form of the Save the Cat Beat Sheet.
+Perhaps part of the enjoyment we get from watching movies and listening to stories is the recognition of common patterns, conflicts, and themes.
+I suppose more generally that's a trait in all art.
+Patterns are comforting in their familiarity, alarming in subversion.

+Recognizing these meta-structures is one of my favorite techniques of analysis.
+With a good understanding of patterns and archetypes a story can be broken into its base components.
+Those components reveal the author's intent, emphasizing deviations and reinforcing themes.